Jamal Murray NBA Playoffs Player Props: Nuggets vs. Heat

 Jamal Murray Insights vs. the Heat

-- Murray's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- This season, Jamal Murray has made 7.3 shots from the floor per game, which accounts for 13.2% of his team's total makes.

-- Defensively, the Heat are second in the NBA, allowing 109.8 points per game.
+- Murray's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- On the boards, the Heat have conceded 41.9 rebounds per game, which puts them sixth in the league.
+- On defense, the Heat have conceded 109.8 points per game, which is second-best in the league.

-- Looking at assists, the Heat are ranked 14th in the NBA, allowing 25.6 per contest.
+- On the glass, the Heat are ranked sixth in the league, giving up 41.9 rebounds per game.

 Jamal Murray vs. the Heat